tcutler96/Portfolio/README.md

 # Portfolio

-This is a simple portfolio site built using Python to present myself and my work in a clear and straightforward manner.
+This is a simple [portfolio site](https://tcutler96.github.io/Portfolio/) built using Python to present myself and my work in a clear and straightforward manner.
 The site includes a full copy of my CV as well as a set of personal projects covering a variety of topics, including data analysis, software automation, game development, and image manipulation.
-Each project has its own tab with a description and a link to its GitHub repository.
+Each project has its own page with a description and a link to its respective GitHub repository.

 ## Tech Used